 Section 230(a) of the LABOR CODE states: “No employer shall discharge or in any manner discriminate against an employee for taking time off to serve as required by law on an inquest or trial jury, if such employee, prior to asking such time off, gives reasonable notice to the employer of the requirement to serve.”

-You will be compensated fifteen dollars ($15.00) a day and thirty-four cents ($0.34) per mile (one-way) beginning on the second day of your service, and each subsequent day of service thereafter.
+You will be compensated fifteen dollars ($15.00) a day and thirty-four cents ($0.34) per mile (round trip) beginning on the second day of your service, and each subsequent day of service thereafter.
 No juror will be paid compensation for their first day of service, including sworn jurors who sit on a one-day trial.
+Jurors and prospective jurors who take public transit to the courthouse are entitled to reimbursement of up to $12.00 per day.
+Transit Reimbursement forms are available in Jury Services.

 Verification Of Service